 Can You Hike Mount Otemanu?

-There are several different hikes you can do in Bora Bora but by far the most impressive is the Mount Otemanu hike.
+There are several different hikes available in Bora Bora but this one if by far the most impressive.

-As Bora Bora’s highest point, it’s definitely not a walk in the park but you will be rewarded at the end with some spectacular views!
+Mt Otemanu is Bora Bora’s highest point so, as you can imagine, hiking it definitely isn’t a walk in the park but you will be rewarded at the end with some spectacular views!

-The hike will take you up to the shoulder region of the mountain (about halfway up) where you’ll find a huge cave that can be seen from ground level.
+The hike itself takes you up to the shoulder region of the mountain (about halfway up) where you’ll find a huge cave that can be seen from ground level.

 Mount Otemanu Hike – What to Expect